pawelzny/pawelzny.github.io/_posts/2017-08-07-must-have-celery-4-configuration.md

 ```

 I prefer Redis server over RabbitMQ.
 It is not the best nor the worst choice.
 It's just a choice.
-If you prefer RabbitMQ, then use it instead.
+If you prefer RabbitMQ use it instead.
 Configuration in this article will work for both.

-In versions below 4.0.0 Celery use Pickle to serialize arguments passed to tasks.
+In Celery 3 use Pickle to serialize arguments passed to tasks,
-Celery < 4 allow to use other serializers, but Pickle was used by default and many of us.
+but Celery 4 use JSON serializer by default.
-Upgrade to Celery 4 is painful because default serializer was changed to JSON.

 Future versions may change serializer once again.
 To avoid painful upgrade set serializer
 explicitly in configurations.